 We believe that our scale, recurring revenue fee streams and enhanced margin profile will enable us to maintain flexibility for continued organic growth, strategic acquisitions and debt repayment.
-Following the ILG Acquisition, a higher proportion of our total revenue excluding cost reimbursements derives from sources other than the sale of vacation ownership interests.
-The addition of our Exchange & Third-Party Management businesses creates ample opportunities to realize recurring higher-margin, fee-based revenue streams with modest required capital expenditures, enhancing our margins and free cash flow generation over time.
+The proportion of our total revenue excluding cost reimbursements derived from sources other than the sale of vacation ownership interests has increased and continues to increase.
+Our Exchange & Third-Party Management businesses also create ample opportunities to realize recurring higher-margin, fee-based revenue streams with modest required capital expenditures, enhancing our margins and free cash flow generation over time.